OOfScope/WSI-Preprocessing-Framework/README.md

 To achieve this we will calculate the HDF5 binary and extract from here all the patches along their coordinates

-Is also possible to choose among standard prewhitening or imagenet normalization
+Is also possible to choose among standard pre-whitening or imagenet normalization

 # Credits